 SoCalGas uses a non-discriminatory process for suppliers to be included on the service provider list, which is included on SoCalGas' internet web site.
-SoCalGas provides this list to customers only upon their request, as a convenience.

 IV.D.
 Supplier Information

 A utility may provide non-public information and data which has been received from unaffiliated suppliers to its affiliates or non-affiliated entities only if the utility first obtains written affirmative authorization to do so from the supplier.
 A utility shall not actively solicit the release of such information exclusively to its own affiliate in an effort to keep such information from other unaffiliated entities.